zxbc/gentone/README.md

 short robotic chirps whose pitch follows the generation speed, quantized to a three-octave scale ladder starting at C4 (261.63 Hz).
 Faster generation → higher notes, slower → lower, so the tempo of the model paints a melody in the scale.
-The melody also goes into little improvised "wandering" every once in a while.
+The melody also goes into little improvised "wanderings" every once in a while.
 When the model is thinking, the same speed-mapped notes continue at reduced volume (~70%), so the thinking phase sounds like the answer but quieter.
 Sound stops the moment the last stream ends.